concord-consortium/lab/developer-doc/repository-structure.md

 [`packages.json`](https://github.com/concord-consortium/lab/blob/master/package.json) file
 specifies [`node-bin`](https://github.com/concord-consortium/lab/tree/master/node-bin) as the location of the executable scripts which `npm` should make available whenever Lab is imported into another project as a Node module.
-(For developer convenience, `bin/` is being reserved for Ruby executables made available via Bundler.)
+(FIXME: `bin/` was being reserved for Ruby executables made available via Bundler, but that is no longer necessary)

 ##### MD2D simulation stepping